 What to do if you get a penalty charge notice

 For information on how to pay, or how to appeal against a PCN, take a look at the page on Penalty Charge Notices.
 If your appeal is rejected by the council a further appeal may be made to the Traffic Penalty Tribunal, an independent arbitration service.
 There is no charge for appealing to the Adjudication Service.
-For more information on parking enforcement, please refer to the Which?
-Guide to Parking.

 The council is a member of the Parking and Traffic Regulations Outside London (PATROL) Adjudication Joint Committee.
 The Joint Committee publishes an Annual Statement of Accounts which is subject to External Audit.